I think you’ll agree with me when I say: Living paycheck-to-paycheck isn’t really living at all.

 If there’s any remaining money, assign it a purpose such as savings or debt reduction.

-That means you must adjust your plan each month to account for any changes in your income and expenses.
+Adjust your plan each month to account for changes in your income and expenses.

 2. Track Your Spending

 With your monthly financial plan in place, you’re off to a great start.

 But, if you don’t track your spending, it will be nearly impossible to stick to your budget.

 Don’t fall into the trap of trusting your memory.

 Even if you have the memory of an elephant, keeping mental notes of your spending isn’t a reliable way to stay on track.

 Tracking your spending comes with a number of benefits that help you: